mwilkin/lab-08-back-end/README.md

 Estimate of time needed to complete: 2 hours

-Start time:
+Start time: 8:45am

-Finish time:
+Finish time: 10:15am

-Actual time needed to complete:
+Actual time needed to complete: 1:30 hr

 ## Number and name of feature: #3 Weather